34. Fission and fusion

 We’ve talked about conservation of energy.
 Interestingly, in addition to other possible forms of energy, matter has energy due to its mass.
 This mass-energy must be taken into account when considering energy conservation, particularly in nuclear interactions.
 Mass and energy are related by Albert Einstein’s famous equation

-where E is the energy that something has by virtue of its mass m, and c is the speed of light.
+where is the energy that something has by virtue of its mass , and is the speed of light.
 Note that this formula indicates that a tiny amount of mass contains a very large amount of energy (since the speed of light squared is a huge quantity).

 The energy liberated in the fission process comes from the mass that is lost during the fission process.
 This equation basically identifies mass as another form of stored energy.
 Because the speed of light is such a large number, even a small amount of mass has the potential to release an enormous amount of energy.
 When Meitner calculated the mass of all the constituents before and after the reaction, it was found that the energy released in the reaction was equal to the energy calculated from the mass difference before and after the reactions.
 That is,

 Uranium-235 is a fissile isotope of uranium.
-When shooting a neutron at uranium-235, the uranium-235 can capture a neutron to become uranium-236.
+When a neutron is shot at uranium-235, the uranium-235 can capture the neutron to become uranium-236.
 The uranium-236 then fissions with one possible set of byproducts being krypton-92, barium-141, and three neutrons:

 This process is depicted in Figure 34.3.